GhedinSGS/MiCroME/README.md

     * Read-level functional annotations at the module, ortholog, and pathway KO levels produced by [FMAP](https://fmap.readthedocs.io/en/latest/).
 * **Annotation Tables:**
     * A table detailing the taxa identified by [Bracken](https://ccb.jhu.edu/software/bracken/).
+* **Pipeline Summary**
+    * A html with a first pass analysis of the upsteam MiCroME results.

+For an example of the expected output structure and content, please see the [example output file](https://github.com/GhedinSGS/MiCroME/tree/main/upstream/output.html) in our repository.

 ## Downstream Analysis